Fiona Hewkin Counselling

 No Judgement The therapy room is not a place of judgement, no matter what you bring.
 If you feel judged by your counsellor I would suggest discussing that with them.
 If that doesn’t work, find a new therapist!

 The Stereotype It’s not the stereotype of talking to a silent counsellor.
-As we have mentioned it is interactive and collaborative.
+As I have mentioned it is interactive and collaborative.

 Chatting to a friend Friends are great!
 Many, many things look better over a cuppa and a chat.
 That’s not what counselling is.
 Your counsellor is a trained professional who can help you make sense of the experiences that you bring to therapy